The RequirementsTo meet the basic qualifications for this role you must have:

 As long as you are supporting the team and keeping the technology updated and moving, you will enjoy a good deal of autonomy in how you manage your responsibilities.
 You'll have room to demonstrate your skill and excel in your role.
-Of course when you need support it is available.
-Resources include the local TPC, Level 3 escalation partner, and the larger corporate tech team.
+Of course, when you need support it is available.
+Resources include the Facilities Manager, TPC (trainer), Level 3 escalation partner, and the larger corporate tech team.

-We anticipate growth in Mendota and across the company.
-Growth equals opportunity and advancement potential for proven performers.
-For example, you might decide to focus on software and move into and TPC role.
+In this role, you will enjoy visibility and your successes will be noticed locally and at corporate.
+Prove yourself and you could advance your career with Northwestern Mutual.
+For example, you might decide to focus on software and move into a TPC role.
 Or, if you've got your eye set on management, you might step up to a regional role and take direct responsibility for a number of Technology Coordinators.
 There are ample opportunities to advance your career, especially if you're willing to relocate.

 A Company that Cares